microsoft/vscode-docs/docs/python/testing.md

 ## Configure tests

-Once you have the Python extension installed and a Python project open within the Editor, a test beaker icon will be available on the VS Code Activity bar.
-The beaker icon is called the **Test Explorer**.
+Once you have the Python extension installed and a Python file open within the editor, a test beaker icon will be displayed on the VS Code Activity bar.
+The beaker icon is for the **Test Explorer** view.
 When opening the Test Explorer, you will see a **Configure Tests** button if you don't have a test framework enabled.
 Once you select **Configure Tests**, you will be prompted to select a test framework and a folder containing the tests.
 If you're using unittest, you will also be asked to select the file glob pattern used to identify your test files.

 ![Configure Python Tests button displayed in the Test Explorer when tests haven't been configured.](images/testing/test-explorer-no-tests.png)